 ‘That’ was usually a 6×4.5 Bronica film camera.
 We used to use medium format cameras because no one believed you were a pro with a 35mm SLR

 My reply was often a completely genuine, ‘I don’t know.’

 I could see him debating as to whether to rush off and exclaim to the bride that she had booked a complete idiot to take her wedding pictures, or whether to tell me not to be such a sarcastic bugger.

-Having finally taken the plunge and given up my studio, there seemed no other way to get me out of its cozy confines I booked Meg for a location shoot.
+Having finally taken the plunge and given up my studio, there seemed no other way to get me out of its cozy confines I booked model Meg for a location photography shoot.